Edited by: Keri Stooksbury

 We value this benefit at $100.While there are no locations in the U.S., those who travel abroad frequently will be able to make good use of the Canadian, Hong Kong, and various European lounges at least once a year.
 In many cases, these are better than standard airport lounges, too, so make sure to stop by if you stumble upon a Plaza Premium lounge during your travels.

-Priority Pass Select is the world’s largest lounge network.
-Priority Pass has thousands of airport lounges worldwide, spanning every inhabited continent.
+Priority Pass is the world’s largest lounge network.
+Priority Pass has over 1,400 airport lounges worldwide, spanning every inhabited continent.
 Further, there are Priority Pass lounges at major U.S. airports like Hartsfield-Jackson Atlanta International (ATL) and John F. Kennedy International (JFK), giving economy passengers and those without airline status access to a pre-departure lounge.

-All Amex Business Platinum cardholders are eligible for a complimentary Priority Pass Select membership.
+The Amex Business Platinum card is easily one of the best credit cards with Priority Pass.
 You can request this on the Benefits page of your American Express account.
 When you do this, Priority Pass will mail you a physical Priority Pass membership card that you can use at any lounge in its network.
 Note that you must have your physical Priority Pass card or a digital card in the mobile app to access the lounge.

 Note that American Express Priority Pass members are no longer allowed access to Priority Pass restaurants or other airport experiences, so you can only access traditional airport lounges with your included membership.